If a TCE exposure injury has set you back, we'll help you move forward

 In order to prove a breach, evidence such as witness statements and company health and safety records should be sought.
 A solicitor can assist in this process.
 If an employer accepts liability, the agreed compensation amount should be paid through their employers liability insurance.
 This figure will be based on the extent of the injury or illness and proof of any additional expenses, such as loss of earnings.

-The claims process will vary depending on how your trichloroethylene (TCE) exposure happened.
+The claims process will vary depending on how you were exposed.
 Click the icons below to learn more:

-No win, no fee trichloroethylene (TCE) exposure compensation claims
+Can I make a no win, no fee trichloroethylene (TCE) exposure claim?

 Find out more about how no win, no fee claims work